Salmandabbakuti/superfluid-stream-gated-discord-server/README.md

 ### Steps:

-1. Create a new Discord server and create the necessary channels(`#start-here`, `#superfluid-exclusive`) and roles(`streamer`, `member`). `#start-here` channel should be the first channel in the server. `#superfluid-eclusive` is the channel where we want to gate the server. so make sure in the channel `settings` > `permisions`, the `@everyone` role does not have access to the channel. only the `streamer` role should have access to the channel.
+1. Create a new Discord server and create the necessary channels(`#start-here`, `#superfluid-exclusive`) and roles(`streamer`, `member`). `#start-here` channel should be the first channel in the server. `#superfluid-exclusive` is the channel where we want to gate the server. so make sure in the channel `settings` > `permisions`, the `@everyone` role does not have access to the channel. only the `streamer` role should have access to the channel.

 ![sf-exclusive-permissions](https://user-images.githubusercontent.com/29351207/233772777-4ca61378-8406-4a09-b9a9-35f051fb284f.png)

-2. Create a new Discord bot [Discord Dveleoper Portal](https://discord.com/developers/applications) with necessary permissions and invite it to the server.
+2. Create a new Discord bot [Discord Developer Portal](https://discord.com/developers/applications) with necessary permissions and invite it to the server.

 ![sf-bot-intents](https://user-images.githubusercontent.com/29351207/233772853-9c023857-2fe8-4461-8916-d160b9cbb9fa.png)